circlefin/verite/packages/docs/verite/wallets/example-addressbound-token.md

 ## Example Address-Bound Verifiable Credential (Decoded)

 The mandatory properties of a JWT that are redundant to mandatory properties in the Verifiable Credentials data model get converted deterministically (and can, of course, be round-tripped).
-Note that `sub` gets moved into the `id` property inside the `credentialSubject` object rather than staying at the top level.
+Note that `sub` gets moved into the `id` property inside [each] `credentialSubject` object rather than staying at the top level.

 ```
 {